mekkablue/Glyphs-Scripts/README.md

 ## Effects Scripts
 * **Wackelpudding** and **Beowulferize:** Select some or all glyphs in the Font tab, then run the script.
 It will create alternates of the selected glyphs and create a pseudorandom calt feature.
 Activate it by selecting Contextual Alternates in e.g. InDesign.
 * **Baseline Wiggle:** Creates a pos feature that randomly displaces the glyphs while you type.
 * **Stitcher:** In selected glyphs, the Stitcher inserts components on your paths at fixed intervals.
-Useful for turning open paths (monolines) into dotted lines. *Needs Vanilla.*
+Useful for turning open paths (monolines) into dotted lines.
+Use an anchor called 'origin' for determining the component position in stitched letters. *Needs Vanilla.*

 ## Glyph Names
 * **Check glyph names:** Checks all available glyph names for illegal characters.